- Online Store

 - Contact Us

 After the stock market crash of 1929 and the subsequent economic depression, President Franklin D. Roosevelt launched a massive bureaucratic structure called the New Deal whose primary goal was to put America back to work.
 Between 1935 and 1943, the WPA or Works Progress Administration (later changed to Work Projects Administration) was established by presidential order and employed more than 8 million workers.
-Seven percent of the WPA budget went for arts projects, producing 475,000 artworks through the Federal Writers’ Project, the Federal Theatre Project, the Federal Music Project, and the Federal Art Project.
+Seven percent of the WPA budget went for arts projects, producing 475,000 artworks through the Federal Writers’ Project, the Federal Theatre Project, the Federal Music Project, and the Federal Art Project--collectively called "Fed One."

 The efforts of the Federal Art Project are mainly known today by the 4,000 public murals that survive on the walls of schools, hospitals, and other public buildings.
 Perhaps least known, by virtue of the fragile nature of paper and cardboard, are the more than 2,000,000 posters that were printed by the Federal Art Project’s poster division.
 These posters were based on 35,000 designs, of which approximately 2,000 posters survive today.
 Sadly, nearly 33,000 poster designs have been lost forever, representing 99.9 percent of our public poster art.